Filtering and Handling Exceptions

 When your polled function raises an exception, exactly one of three things happens:

-1. Exact match or child class, message matches → exception is ignored, polling continues
+1. Exact match or child class, filter matches (substring found or callable returns truthy) → exception is ignored, polling continues

-2. Exact match or child class, message does NOT match → polling stops, TimeoutExpiredError is raised immediately
+2. Exact match or child class, no filter matches → polling stops, TimeoutExpiredError is raised immediately

 3. Exception type not in exceptions_dict → polling stops, TimeoutExpiredError is raised immediately